fpga4fun.com - where FPGAs are fun.

 Using a hub or switch allows the PC to stay connected to your regular network (if you have one) while doing this experiment.
 But you can also connect the FPGA directly to the PC.

-We are using a Pluto board here with an external 20MHz oscillator (we could also use a multiple frequency like 40MHz or 60MHz by dividing the clock internally in the FPGA).
+We are using a Pluto board here with an external 20MHz oscillator.

-Connect 2 IOs from the FPGA board to an Ethernet cable.
+Connect two IOs from the FPGA board to an Ethernet cable.

 For the pin numbers, get help from this picture: